 - Students generally accept authentic assessment as a valid approach, and favour it as a method that motivates them to engage in deeper and more productive learning.

-- Because it involves addressing "ill-structured", unpredictable challenges, it helps students rehearse for the complex ambiguities of working and professional life, and to visualise themselves as real professionals.
+- Because it involves addressing relatively unstructured, unpredictable challenges, it helps students rehearse for the complex ambiguities of working and professional life, and to visualise themselves as real professionals.

 - Students can reflect on and assess their own work and effort.
-They can see, meaningfully, in situ, how effectively they apply conceptual learning.
+They can see, meaningfully and in situ, how effectively they apply conceptual learning.